-- not wanting to attend sessions

-- change in usual routines

-- · becoming anxious or withdrawn
+- becoming anxious or withdrawn

 - crying

 - nightmares

 - feeling ill

-- · bruising, cuts
+- bruising, cuts

 - doing poorly at College

 - becoming aggressive or unreasonable

-- · becoming withdrawn and lacking in confidence
+- becoming withdrawn and lacking in confidence

 - bullying others

 Responding to bullying

 Bullying can cause serious physical and mental problems and can ruin an individual's chances of success, both in College and in their future career.
 Derwen College recognises the detrimental effects on learners and who may be subjected to bullying and will work efficiently to eradicate its occurrence.
 Everyone has the right to be treated with respect.
 Students who bully need to learn different ways of behaving.
 Effective anti-bullying practice gives all students the assurance that they are in a safe and friendly environment.